Encrypted Email Is Still a Pain in 2017

 Re: (Score:2)

+First time I really did encrypted email was with Thunderbird and EnigMail.
+It really isn't difficult - and my compatriots didn't even use the PGP/GPG Key servers that are out there.
+Apparently TFA can't figure it outs so complains.

-Only difficult because computer users are idiots (Score:3)
+Only difficult because computer users are idiots (Score:3, Insightful)

 No. Really.